Pantula Rama

 Pantula Rama is an Indian singer, instrumentalist, and author who performs Carnatic music.
 She has been performing since the age of 8.
-Composing music in intricate rhythms is considered her specialty.
 Known as Andhra's Nightingale and Golden Voice, Pantula Rama lives in Vishakhapatnam and is married to violinist MSN Murthy.
-She has been conferred with several national and international awards.

 Early life and education

 Pantula Rama was born to parents who are musicians.
-Her father is a trained violinist, and her mother is a Veena player.
+Her father is a violinist, and her mother is a Veena player.
 Her father was her first music teacher.
-After finishing school, Rama obtained a seat for MBBS.
-Eventually, she earned Bachelor of Arts and Master of Arts degrees in Music from Andhra University.
-Her Phd thesis at the same university was titled "A study of the shaping of an ideal musician through saadhana", and was published by Gyan Publishers.
+After finishing school, Rama obtained a seat in MBBS.
+Eventually, she earned Bachelor of Arts and Master of Arts degrees in music from Andhra University.
+Her Ph.D. thesis at the same university was titled "A study of the shaping of an ideal musician through saadhana", and was published by Gyan Publishers.

 Career

-Rama has performed at various concerts and festivals:
+Rama has performed at various concerts and festivals.